 - The only way to guarantee access to Goldmyer is by making a reservation.

 - Access to Goldmyer is limited to 20 people per day.

 - These directions explain the challenging, yet rewarding, adventure of visiting Goldmyer.

 - The calendar displays the number of available reservations for each day.

-- Our office hours have expanded!
-You can now reach the office Tuesday - Friday, 10am - 7pm.
+- The office hours can reached Tuesday through Friday, 10am - 7pm.

 - Road closures during summer 2014, 2015, and 2016 will limit access to Dingford Creek Trailhead and Goldmyer.